 1. First in First Out (FIFO)

 This method is the simplest of all the logics in which the system maintains the order of page loading from virtual to main memory in a queue.
-Whenever page fault occurs the page that came first, residing in the bottom in the queue, will be removed to pave way for new one.
+Whenever page fault occurs, the page that came first, residing at the bottom in the queue, will be removed to pave the way for a new one.

 This method has a lacuna with a possibility of more page faults.
-There is a high degree of possibility that page which came first may be required in the immediate future and removing that will result in duplication of efforts.
+There is a high degree of possibility that the page that came first may be required in the immediate future, and removing that will duplicate efforts.

 2. Optimal Page Replacement

-Page which will not be referred in the future by CPU will be removed to give way for new one.
-This method is not practically possible to adopt and it may be used as a benchmark for evaluating the veracity of other methods.
+The page that will not be referred to in the future by CPU will be removed to give a new one.
+This method is not practically possible to adopt, and it may be used as a benchmark for evaluating the veracity of other methods.

 3. Least Recently Used

-Pages referred infrequently or not referred in the recent past, will be replaced with new ones.
+Pages referred infrequently or not referred in the recent past will be replaced with new ones.
 It is effective in that it looks for the past activities and decide the page to be removed.
-This is based on a probability theory that a page referred frequently will continue to be used in the future also and vice versa.
-It is an effective algorithm over all, since it was proved that it has least page faults.
+This is based on a probability theory that a page referred to frequently will continue to be used in the future also and vice versa.
+It is an effective algorithm overall since it was proved that it has the least page faults.

 This is a guide to Page Replacement Algorithms.
 Here we also discuss the Introduction and importance of page replacement algorithm along with different types.
 You may also have a look at the following articles to learn more –